srobo/team-emails/SR2023/2023-03-15-competition-details..md

 Doors open on Saturday at 9am, with the event starting at 10.
 If you are expecting to arrive after 9:30, please let us know.

+Whilst you're welcome to bring family and friends as guests, please be aware that space in the venue is limited, and we're expecting a large number of teams and competitors already.

 ## Southampton Marathon

 On Sunday 2nd April, a marathon event is being held in Southampton.
 As a result there will be a number of road closures in the area, including on the university campus.
 Parking will also be limited.
 Keep an eye on the [competition page](https://studentrobotics.org/events/sr2023/competition/) on our website to see up-to-date information on how to reach the competition.